 Some other responsibilities for LLC taxes you should consider are:

-- File state LLC tax returns: In most states, LLCs also have to file a tax return, and may have to pay state taxes.
+- Filing state LLC tax returns: In most states, LLCs also have to file a tax return and may have to pay state taxes.

-- Collect sales tax: If you sell products or services that are taxable, then you must collect sales tax from your customers and report and pay that tax to the state authorities.
-To learn more, check our sales and use tax guide.
+- Collecting sales tax: If you sell products or services that are taxable, then you must collect sales tax from your customers and report and pay that tax to the state authorities.

-- Payroll tax: The LLC will need to withhold payroll taxes from employees and file payroll tax returns with federal and state agencies.
+- Withholding payroll tax and paying payroll tax returns: The LLC will need to withhold payroll taxes from employees and file payroll tax returns with federal and state agencies.
 At the end of the year, the LLC will need to issue a Form W-2 to each employee.
+See the list of our top-recommended payroll providers.

 - Withholding on nonresident members: An LLC may need to withhold federal income tax on LLC income allocated to members who are nonresident aliens.
 Additionally, an LLC may need to withhold state income tax on LLC income allocated to members who live outside the state where the LLC conducts business.

-- File Form 1099-MISC: An LLC may need to file Form 1099-MISC if it has paid money to independent contractors, to attorneys, to healthcare professionals, and for rent.
+- Filing Form 1099-MISC: An LLC may need to file Form 1099-MISC if it has paid money to independent contractors, to attorneys, to healthcare professionals, and for rent.

-- City business license or registration: The LLC may need to obtain business registrations or business licenses in the cities where the LLC conducts business operations.
+- Obtaining city business license or registration: The LLC may need to obtain business registrations or business licenses in the cities where the LLC conducts business operations.

-- Personal tax returns: The members of the LLC will need to file their own personal tax returns (Form 1040) reporting their share of the income from the LLC, unless the LLC is treated as a C corporation.
+- Filing personal tax returns: The members of the LLC will need to file their own personal tax returns (Form 1040) reporting their share of the income from the LLC, unless the LLC is treated as a C-corp.

 An LLC is required to file tax returns each year that the LLC is in existence.
 If there’s a year when the LLC has zero income, a tax return still needs to be filed for that year.
 It’s OK to state zero income on an LLC tax return if that’s the truth.

-The tax return filing deadline is March 15 to file LLC taxes as a partnership or S corporation.
+The tax return filing deadline is March 15 to file LLC taxes as a partnership or S-corp.
 The deadline is April 15 to file LLC taxes as a sole proprietor or C corporation.
-Estimated LLC taxes are due quarterly.
+LLC members must pay estimated taxes on LLC income quarterly.

 For LLCs treated as sole proprietorships or partnerships, owners pay themselves for services by taking owner draws.
 Owner draws are not reported as wages by either the LLC or the owner and have no effect on taxable income.
-For LLCs treated as S corporations or C corporations, owners payment for services is treated like any other employee.
-Payroll tax must be withheld and paid and the owner issued a W-2 at the end of the year.
+For LLCs treated as S-corps or C-corps, owners’ payment for services is treated like any other employee.
+Payroll tax must be withheld and paid, and the owner issued a W-2 at the end of the year.

 Bottom Line

-A limited liability company (LLC) is a legal entity that business owners can form for liability protection.
-LLCs can choose whether they are taxed as a sole proprietorship, partnership, S corporation, or C corporation.
+An LLC is a legal entity that business owners can form for liability protection.
+LLCs can choose whether they are taxed as a sole proprietorship, partnership, S-corp, or C-corp.
 The choice of tax entity is extremely important and will have long-term consequences.
 Please consult a tax professional before filing your first tax return.